AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 OpenImageIO
 +++++++++++

-If you only need to apply color conversions to images, please note that OpenImageIO's oiiotool has most of the functionality of the ocioconvert command-line tool (although not everything, such as GPU processing).
-OpenImageIO is available via several package managers (including brew and vcpkg).
+If you only need to apply color conversions to images, please note that OpenImageIO's ``oiiotool`` has most of the functionality of the ``ocioconvert`` command-line tool (although not everything, such as GPU processing).
+OpenImageIO is available via several package managers (including Homebrew and Vcpkg).

 **Homebrew**::